contao/docs/docs/manual/site-structure/pages-as-central-elements/_index.en.md

 areas.
 Within these layout areas you can place any number of front end modules, which are executed one after the other when the page is requested and generate the HTML code of the web page.
 The HTML code is formatted using Cascading Stylesheets, CSS for short, which are also integrated into the page layout.
-You can find more information about this on the [Theme Manager](/en/layout/theme-manager/) page.
+You can find more information about this in the [Theme Manager](/en/layout/theme-manager/) page.

 Every page consists of multiple articles which can be placed in different places depending on the assigned page layout.
-Each article in turn consists of content elements that provide the corresponding functionality for each content type, such as texts, images or tables.
+Each article in turn consists of content elements that provide the corresponding functionality for each content type, such as blocks of text, images or tables.
 Any number of articles can be created per page and any number of content elements can be assigned to an article.
 You can find more information on this on the [Article Management page](/en/article-management/).

-In their central role, pages have much more to do than just merging design and content; back end users' access rights to pages and articles are also defined in the page structure.
+In their central role, pages have much more to do than just merging design and content; back end user access rights to pages and articles are also defined in the page structure.
 Let's take a closer look at the different page types and how they work.